 Attaching a File Completes the Task: Typically, this requirement will be used when you are looking to have your field techs upload a physical document or a device config file.
 For example, you could have your field techs upload the configuration file for a customer CPE anytime they perform an install job - that way, if the device fails, you have the previous configuration ready to quickly upload into a replacement device.

 Attaching an Image File Completes the Task: This requirement is typically used when you are looking to have your technicians provide photographic documentation for the work that was completed.
 An example of this might be requiring a picture from the device to the tower for all wireless installs, or a picture of the customer's router from behind for all residential installs to simplify future troubleshoots.

-Providing the Configured Field Value Completes the Task: Typically, this requirement is used when you are looking to have your technicians confirm a value for the sake of quality control.
+Providing the Configured Field Value Completes the Task: This completion requirement is only available for tasks that are part of a task template.
+Typically, this requirement is used when you are looking to have your technicians confirm a value for the sake of quality control.
 An example of this might be requiring technicians to record upload and download values from a local device after an install or repair.